INTRODUCTION TO ALTADENA

-It wasn’t until we concluded our day that we decided to go to a bar, forsaking the Altadena Ale House for the only other bar in down, Rancho Bar.
+It wasn’t until we concluded our day that we decided to go to a bar, forsaking the Altadena Ale House for the only other bar in town, Rancho Bar.
 Back when I worked in Pasadena, I occasionally headed up to Rancho to join a group of Pasadenan friends.
-However, it wasn’t until having spent the day exploring the neighborhood that I noticed how much it’s covered with clippings and artifacts about Altadena – like a the historical society if it had beer and was packed with regulars.
+However, it wasn’t until having spent the day exploring the neighborhood that I noticed how much it’s covered with clippings and artifacts about Altadena – like the historical society if it served beer and was packed with regulars.
 Our bartender was cheerful and her pit bull was friendly.

 After waiting a bit, we headed back to our homes.
 Physically, it’s a short distance between Altadena and Silver Lake but Altadena’s distinct vibe serves as an example of just how much variety is packed into the wonderful Southland of ours.

 As always, if you have any helpful tips or additions – please leave them in comment section.
 If you have any spam or are a troll, kindly keep that to your sad self.

 To vote for Los Angeles County communities to be the subject of future blog entries, other Los Angeles neighborhoods, Los Angeles County communities, Orange County communities and neighborhoods— or anywhere else in Southern California, please leave a comment!